NEAL CONAN, HOST:

 So what we need are other methods to cope with the child who's not reading well.
 And again, I think the Colorado legislation is pretty clear.
 They're trying to do that.
 I just think the final decision that they're going to make on a kid is still the wrong one.

 CONAN: Tim Taylor, thanks very much for your time today.
 Appreciate it.
 Tim Taylor joined us from KUVO, our member station in Denver.
 And our thanks as well to David Berliner, who you just heard, who's a professor of education at Arizona State University with us from KJZZ in Tempe.
 Coming up: President Theodore Taylor - excuse me - President Theodore Roosevelt, Booker T. Washington and the White House dinner that changed history.
 Stay with us.
 I'm Neal Conan.
 It's the TALK OF THE NATION from NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.